 There are CMS platforms out there that do just about everything except make your coffee, and there are others that are simply meant to provide a space for publishing content.
 Without first defining what you need or want most out of a CMS, it can be difficult to determine what will work best for your business.
 Decide ahead of time what you can and can’t do without, and will make the decision-making process a whole lot easier.

 How many users will need to access the platform, and what level of technical expertise do they have?
 Will it be used mostly by developers or marketers?
-Be sure to get input from everyone who will be using the platform when researching your options.
-It doesn’t make sense to choose a CMS that the majority of your users will have a difficult time operating, or that isn’t customizable to meet the specific challenges of your business.
+Be sure to get input from team who will be using the CMS when researching your options.
+It doesn’t make sense to choose a CMS that the majority of your users will have a difficult time using, or that isn’t customizable to meet the specific challenges of your business.

 Unless your business has an unlimited supply of funds, you’ll need to factor in your budget when making a decision.
-At the end of the day, can you justify a high cost CMS?
-If content management is a focal point of your business, then it might make sense to have a more complex solution.
+At the end of the day, can you justify the cost of a new CMS?
+If content management is a focal point of your business, then it makes sense to have a more complex solution.
 Think again about what you need the CMS to do versus what would be nice to have.
-When it comes down to making a final decision, be sure that if you’re paying extra for a complex feature that it will actually benefit those using the platform.
+When making a final decision, be sure that if you’re paying extra for a complex feature that it will actually benefit those using the platform.

 Picking a CMS platform can be a long and complicated process, but if you go into it knowing exactly what you want, you’re more likely to find the perfect solution for your business.